WWE News: AJ Styles Is Still Bothered By Two Of His Friends Being Released

 Styles feels as if he let down the Good Brothers during their time in WWE as they came along with him to the promotion years ago.
 After their release, he felt as if he was the one responsible for them being let go, and he genuinely wanted them to stay.

 As of this writing, Gallows and Anderson have not yet signed with or appeared for another wrestling promotion.
-Once their non-compete clauses expire, they will officially become free agents, and AJ Styles is still “really bothered” by the whole situation.
+Once their noncompete clauses expire, they will officially become free agents and likely to sign elsewhere such as AEW or NJPW.
+However, AJ Styles is still “really bothered” by the whole situation.